 The principal design of the building has been carefully considered to maximise the efficiency of CLT with the resulting layout comprising three blocks of accommodation around one central stairway.
 The superstructure is built entirely from CLT, including the common areas and lift shaft, with Building Warrant approval being granted after the submission of evidence to Scottish Building Standards Division, Glasgow City Council and Scottish Fire and Rescue Services, the first ever multi-storey domestic case in Scotland.

 Working with Smith and Wallwork Engineers, a bespoke platform was used to support the CLT superstructure due to the lightweight nature of the material and the exposure to wind loadings along the river.
 The superstructure also includes design features to provide enhanced resistance to disproportionate collapse, which has encouraged the Institution of Structural Engineers to review regulations on Disproportionate Collapse.

-Ellerslie Road used Circa 1170 cubic meters of CLT, which equates to 936,000 kg of embodied CO2.
+Ellerslie Road used Circa 1240 cubic meters of CLT, which equates to 936,000 kg of embodied CO2 and the removal of 757 tonnes of CO2 from the earth’s atmosphere.
 Furthermore, the construction phase benefitted from the use of CLT in terms of reduced erection/construction time, reduced material wastage, inherent air tightness and thermal properties.
 Working alongside specialist CLT contractor, Eurban, the entire seven-storey superstructure was erected wind and watertight in a net period of just 16 weeks.

 Residents will further benefit from the use of solar PV panels which have been installed on the building’s roof which will offer additional, long-term energy savings on their energy bills.